Megan-Tian/AP-CS-A-2020-21/README.md

 Run the code here: https://repl.it/@MeganTian/FracCalc-Project-Final-Checkpt

-## TextExcel (will be uploaded when complete)
+## TextExcel

 Simple console-based spreadsheet that can assign text, double, and percent values to a cell.
-Only completes part A, so it can't handle formulas.
+Class only covered Part A.
 TEALS project.